fineswap/android-utils/README.md

   }

   private int getDimension(int dimenId) {
-    // Get the actual dimention of the passed resource, and return it.
+    // Get the actual dimension of the passed resource, and return it.
   }

   private int getColor(int colorId) {